Player52/Stepbot_chess/README.md

    ```
 3. Open a command prompt in your Stepbot_chess folder and run:
    ```
-   g++ -o stepbot.exe stepbot_wrapper.cpp -m64 -static -lkernel32
+   make
    ```
 4. `stepbot.exe` will appear in your folder

-After this, you never need to recompile — updating the Python files updates the engine automatically.
+After this, you only need to recompile when you update the source files.

 ### Step 2 — Add Stepbot to Lucas Chess